-Nina Arwitz | Chief Executive Officer
+Nina Arwitz | Chief Executive Officer (currently on leave)

 Nina joined Volunteer Ireland in November 2014.
 Her background is in the environmental non-profit sector where she focused on social inclusion, engaging new audiences and volunteering; as well as fundraising, campaigning and strategic development.
 Nina is responsible for the overall strategic direction of Volunteer Ireland, and ensuring that we deliver our mission to promote the value of volunteering and increase the range and quality of volunteering in Ireland.
 She works to secure diverse funding, implement good governance practices and ensure that Volunteer Ireland is an effective and efficient organisation.
 Nina also represents Volunteer Ireland externally to raise the profile of volunteering, works with the public sector to emphasise the importance of volunteering in delivering the government’s strategic priorities, develops partnerships and explores new opportunities for growth and innovation in order to maximise our impact.

 Terri O’Brien | Corporate and Programmes Manager

 Terri is the longest serving member of staff in the organisation and has worked in a variety of roles throughout her time here.
-She currently manages our Corporate Volunteering Programme where she offers consultancy to companies on developing and evaluating their Employee Volunteer Programmes along with managing our corporate employee volunteer days ‘Team Impact Days’.
-She also leads on Investing in Volunteers, the Quality Standard for volunteer management and oversees a number of programme areas including our National Volunteer Management Conference, the Volunteer Ireland Awards and the Quality Standards programme for affiliate Volunteer Centres and Volunteering Information Services.
+She currently manages our Corporate Volunteering Programme where she provides networking opportunities and supports to companies in relation to Employee Volunteering.
+She also manages our corporate service programmes including Team Impact Days, our Business Advice professional skills share programme and our Corporate Volunteering Calendar.
+She oversees a number of other programme areas including our National Volunteer Management Conference, the Volunteer Ireland Awards and the Quality Standards programme for affiliate Volunteer Centres and Volunteering Information Services.

 Stuart Garland | Training and Programmes Manager

 Emma Hopper | Operations and Development Manager

 Emma began working with Volunteer Ireland in September 2014 and was promoted to Operations and Development Manager in April 2015.
-As an experienced Account Administrator and Sales Coordinator, Emma gained experience and knowledge of the corporate world in Ireland, Canada and the United Sates.
+As an experienced Account Administrator and Sales Coordinator, Emma gained experience and knowledge of the corporate world in Ireland, Canada and the United States.
 Emma first became involved in volunteering through Gaisce – The President’s Award, and has spent time volunteering for charities in Ireland and at a community level.
 Emma’s role as Operations and Development Manager involves supporting and assisting the CEO in delivering the strategic direction of Volunteer Ireland and supporting the team in Finance, HR and IT.
 Emma is also involved in administering I-VOL; the national database of Irish volunteering opportunities and listings.

 Paul Collins | Outcomes and Impacts Manager

-Amy Woods | Communications and Advocacy Officer
+Amy Woods | Communications and Advocacy Manager

 Darren Cannon | Corporate Accounts Officer

 Darren joined Volunteer Ireland as a Corporate Accounts Officer in September 2016.
 His role involves supporting and engaging corporate employees through organising Team Impact Days; where corporate employees are matched with a non-profit organisation project to deliver one-off practical volunteering.
 Darren has a background in IT but made the transition into the not-for-profit sector in 2013 by volunteering with his Local Employment Service.
 He has since worked with other not-for-profit organisations as a volunteer and project manager.